This week inHusker history

 1987: Rookie cornerback Brian Davis, the 30th pick in the NFL draft, signs with the Redskins.

 1997: The Washington Huskies emerge as the preseason magazines' consensus pick for the national title, raising the stakes of Nebraska's road test at Seattle on Sept.
-20.
+20. Also, Trev Alberts announces his retirement from pro football after three injury-plagued seasons with the Indianapolis Colts.

 «2002: Elmer Dohrmann, whose 11 varsity letters in four sports still stand as a Nebraska record, dies at age 84 in California.
 The Staplehurst, Neb., native earned letters in football (1935-36-37), basketball (1936-37-38), baseball (1936-37-38) and track (1936-37).
 He garnered all-conference honors at end in football in 1937 and was the 49th player chosen in the 1938 NFL draft.